rsa17826/vex-plus-plus/readme.md

     - **color**
     - **canAttachToThings**

-- **Gravity Down Lever**: when the player is inside the lever and presses down the player gravity will be halved or reverted to normal if it was halved before
+- **gravity down lever**: when the player is inside the lever and presses down the player gravity will be halved or reverted to normal if it was halved before

   - **settings**:
     - **color**
     - **canAttachToThings**

-- **Gravity Up Lever**: when the player is inside the lever and presses down the player gravity will be doubled or reverted to normal if it was doubled before
+- **gravity up lever**: when the player is inside the lever and presses down the player gravity will be doubled or reverted to normal if it was doubled before

   - **settings**:
     - **color**
     - **canAttachToThings**

-- **speed Up Lever**: when the player is inside the lever and presses down the player speed will be doubled or reverted to normal if it was doubled before
+- **speed up lever**: when the player is inside the lever and presses down the player speed will be doubled or reverted to normal if it was doubled before

   - **settings**:
     - **color**